 A message that you sent could not be delivered to one of more of its recipients.
 This is a permanent error.
 The following address(es) failed:

 Have you received a bounce message like this?
 (Pay close attention to the type of error.
 Does it include the words “Sender IP” and your email address?)
 Then you might be asking yourself, “Is my IP address blacklisted?”
-The answer is yes.
+Meaning the answer is yes.
 But don’t panic.
-There are steps you can take to fix this now and prevent more like it in the future.
+There are steps you can take to remove your IP from the blacklist and avoid being blacklisted in the future.

 What is an IP Blacklist?

 First, let’s talk about what an IP blacklist is.
 Cybersecurity companies compile databases of IP addresses that send spam.
 They share these databases with email service providers to protect users from unwanted email.
 How does an IP get blacklisted?
 Here are just a few of the ways these companies figure out who makes it to their list of blacklisted IP addresses:

 - Unusual send volumes – A sudden, large increase in outgoing email is a red flag.
 Internet service providers (ISP) work with cybersecurity companies to flag IP addresses that are guilty of this abnormal activity.